 The extension given by collectivists to the idea of protection makes easy the transition from that idea to the different notion of equalisation of advantages.
 Of the members of every community the greater number cannot obtain the comforts or the enjoyments which fall to the lot of their richer and more fortunate neighbours.
-Against this evil of poverty the State ought, it is felt by collectivists, to protect the wageearning class, and in order to give this protection must go a good way towards securing for every citizen something like the same advantages, in the form of education, or of physical well-being, as the rich can obtain by their own efforts.
+Against this evil of poverty the State ought, it is felt by collectivists, to protect the wage-earning class, and in order to give this protection must go a good way towards securing for every citizen something like the same advantages, in the form of education, or of physical well-being, as the rich can obtain by their own efforts.
 This extension of the idea and practice of protection by the State has not, it is true, in England led as yet to anything like that enforced equality popularly known as communism, but, during the latter part of the nineteenth century, it has produced much legislation tending towards that equalisation of advantages among all classes which, in practice, means the conferring of benefits upon the wage-earners at the expense of the whole body of the tax-payers.

-This tendency is traceable in the development of the law with reference to elementary education, to an employer's liability for injuries received by workmen in the course of their employment, and to municipal trading.
-1 of this duty was delayed by the distrust of State intervention which characterised the Benthamite era.1
+This tendency is traceable in the development of the law with reference to elementary education, to an employer's liability for injuries received by workmen in the course of their employment, and to municipal trading. $\underline{35}$

-As to Elementary Education.-Up to 1832 the State recognised no national responsibility and incurred no expense for the elementary education of the people of England; nor did it impose upon parents any legal obligation to provide for the education of their children.2
+As to Elementary Education.
+Up to 1832 the State recognised no national responsibility and incurred no expense for the elementary education of the people of England; nor did it impose upon parents any legal obligation to provide for the education of their children. $\underline{36}$

-From 1833 onwards, the State made grants, the earliest of which amounted to not quite £20,000, for the indirect promotion of the education of the English people, and thereby to a certain extent admitted its duty as a national educator, but the assumption
+From 1833 onwards, the State made grants, the earliest of which amounted to not quite £20,000, for the indirect promotion of the education of the English people, and thereby to a certain extent admitted its duty as a national educator, but the assumption of this duty was delayed by the distrust of State intervention which characterised the Benthamite era.37

 In 1870 the education of the English poor became for the first time the direct concern of the nation, and the State attempted to enforce upon parents, though to a very limited extent, the obligation of providing their children with elementary knowledge, and in so far at the parents' own expense, that they were compellable to pay school fees.
-In 1876 this duty of the parents2 received distinct legal recognition, and in 1880 the compulsory attendance of children at school was for the first time made universal.1
+In 1876 this duty of the parents38 received distinct legal recognition, and in 1880 the compulsory attendance of children at school was for the first time made universal.39

-In 1891 parents of children compelled to attend school were freed from the duty of paying school fees, and elementary education became what is called free.
-2
+In 1891 parents of children compelled to attend school were freed from the duty of paying school fees, and elementary education became what is called free. $\underline{40}$